Acupuncture and IVF

 - regulating the adrenals and the nervous system

-- incorporating dietary and lifestyle changes, herbs and supplements (if necessary) to enhance fertility.
+- incorporating dietary and lifestyle changes, herbs and supplements (if necessary) to optimise the health of both partners.

 During an IVF Cycle